PayBX 24 Hour Trading Volume Hits $18,810.00 (AXPR)

-PayBX (CURRENCY:AXPR) traded up 7.4% against the dollar during the twenty-four hour period ending at 16:00 PM ET on June 24th.
-One PayBX coin can now be bought for approximately $0.0048 or 0.00000042 BTC on popular cryptocurrency exchanges.
-In the last week, PayBX has traded 22.2% lower against the dollar.
-PayBX has a market capitalization of $1.34 million and $18,810.00 worth of PayBX was traded on exchanges in the last day.
+PayBX (CURRENCY:AXPR) traded 7.4% higher against the dollar during the 24 hour period ending at 7:00 AM Eastern on June 27th.
+One PayBX coin can currently be purchased for about $0.0048 or 0.00000042 BTC on exchanges.
+Over the last week, PayBX has traded down 22.2% against the dollar.
+PayBX has a total market capitalization of $1.34 million and $18,810.00 worth of PayBX was traded on exchanges in the last day.

 PayBX Profile